Partial-Birth Abortion Ban Act: Partial-Birth Abortion Defined by Law

-Legislative and judicial history
+Legislative History

 The Republican-led Congress first passed similar laws banning partial-birth abortion in December 1995, and again October 1997, but they were vetoed by President Bill Clinton.

 In the House, the final legislation was supported in 2003 by 218 Republicans and 63 Democrats.
 It was opposed by 4 Republicans, 137 Democrats, and 1 independent.
 Twelve members were absent, 7 Republicans and 5 Democrats.
 In the Senate the bill was supported by 47 Republicans and 17 Democrats.
 It was opposed by 3 Republicans, 30 Democrats, and 1 independent.
 Two Senators were absent, Kay Bailey Hutchison (R-TX), a supporter of the bill, and John Edwards (D-NC), an opponent of the bill.

 The only substantive difference between the House and Senate versions was the Harkin Amendment expressing support for Roe v.
 Wade.
 A House–Senate conference committee deleted the Harkin Amendment, which therefore is absent from the final legislation.
+There was disagreement in congress about the fact that the bill did not have an exception for the health of the pregnant person if medically necessary, however it was met with congressional findings during the committee reports, that the abortion procedure was never medically necessary, so it was agree upon to not include such exception.
 On November 5, 2003, after being passed by both the House and the Senate, the bill was signed by President George W. Bush to become law.
+It had become the first federal statue since Roe v.
+Wade, that had restricted a certain type of abortion.

+The most prevalent bill sponsor was Rick Santorum, who previously served as a member of the U.S House of Representatives from Pennsylvania's 18th district from 1991-1995, but at the time the bill was being discussed and passed, he was the current Republican senator of Pennsylvania.
+He was also chair of the Republican Conference from 2001-2007.
+Santorum's rich religious and political history was the driving factor for sponsoring the bill.